Cyclone Jawad: West Bengal

 From 4 December 2021, West Bengal started to experience rainfall from Jawad, first being centered over West and East Midnapore.
 A fishing vessel sank while the boat was being anchored in South 24 Parganas; no casualty was reported.
-Kolkata registered a rainfall amount of 5.5 mm from December 4–5.
+Kolkata registered a rainfall amount of 5.5 mm from 4–5 December.

 Meanwhile, Digha received 19.7 mm and 16.0 mm for Midnapore at the same time.
 Despite these rainfall amounts, many reservoirs in the state was reported to have been rising in their water levels.
 Heavy rainfall was also reported in Kolkata, Howrah, Hooghly and forecasted for North 24 Parganas, South 24 Parganas, Nadia and Murshidabad.

+Bangladesh

+Two villages in Khulna District were flooded due to heavy rains from Jawad.
+In Sarankhola Upazila, the water level rose to 0.75 ft, lots of dried fish was washed away.
+Fishing grounds and fields were submerged under the floodwater, and caused a loss of about ৳30 million (US$350,000).